flatironinstitute/sciware/24_Types/main.md

 ## Classes as types

-* In many languages you can use classes to represent your own types
+* In some languages you can use classes to represent your own types
 * If you want additional constraints on the values beyond their storage types, you can verify these in the constructor (\\( 0 \le x \le 1 \\))
    * Dynamic checking: optional, only in "debug" mode
 * Nice if storage representation for values is opaque (users of the class don't interact directly with the value), but this can be impractical for performance in some cases